-For those of you who are or will actually be club treasurers or who want more specific detail on some of the topics we've discussed tonight, we're going to be doing the last two parts of treasurer training on the next two Thursdays.
+For those of you who are or will actually be club treasurers or who want more specific detail on some of the topics we've discussed here there are two additional parts to this treasurer training series that are coming up.

-On May 30, we'll be discussing Monthly treasurer tasks.
-We will show you how to handle and record member payments, record stock purchases and sales, record income, reconcile your records and give your monthly treasurer's report.
+First we'll discuss monthly treasurer tasks.
+We will show you how to handle and record member payments, stock purchases and sales and investment income.
+We'll cover how you should reconcile your records and give your monthly treasurer's report.
 We'll also show you how you can set up bivio AccountSync to do many of these things for you automatically each month!

-On June 7, we'll show you how to do some of the treasurer tasks you'll do less frequently such as how to enter a withdrawal, how to enter club expenses, how to reimburse a member who pays an expense, what to do if a member pays in advance, your annual club audit and what you will need to know about preparing your club's taxes.
+In the third part of the series, Non Monthly Treasurers Tasks, we'll show you how to do some of the treasurer tasks you'll do less frequently such as how to enter a withdrawal, how to enter club expenses, how to reimburse a member who pays an expense, what to do if a member pays in advance, your annual club audit and what you will need to know about preparing your club's taxes.